-The apartment house of the No. 2 Roman Avenue Corpora-

-tion is progressing rapidly and should be ready for occupancy about Oct.
-I. It will contain twenty apartments, the rents varying from \$35 to \$40 per room.
+The apartment house of the No. 2 Roman Avenue Corporation is progressing rapidly and should be ready for occupance about Oct.
+1. It will contain twenty apartments, the rents varying from \$35 to \$40 per room.

 Plans are being prepared for a six-story elevator apartment costing about \$325,000.
-This will be located on Austin Street, and should be ready for tenants some time during the early part of next spring has been let by the borough authorities and the work is to be completed within one year.
+This will be located on Austin Street and should be ready for tenants some time during the early part of next spring.

-The contract for the physical widening of Queens Boulevard has been let by the borough authorities and the work is to be
+The contract for the physical widening of Queens Boulevard has been let by the borough authorities and the work is to be completed within one year.